 While many moms might think that dialing back on their workout routine and laying low will help them feel better, staying active throughout those nine months will actually help relieve many of the pesky pregnancy symptoms you're experiencing.

-In fact, the American College of Obstetricians and Gynecologists (ACOG) encourages healthy pregnant women to exercise to prevent unhealthy weight gain, constipation, back pain and gestational diabetes.
+In fact, the American College of Obstetricians and Gynecologists (ACOG) encourages healthy pregnant people to exercise to prevent unhealthy weight gain, constipation, back pain and gestational diabetes.
 As always, it's best to get the green light from your doctor before starting a new workout routine or making adjustments to an existing one.

 The Benefits of Yoga During Pregnancy

 If you're looking for a gentle, low-impact exercise to keep you moving throughout your pregnancy, consider yoga.
-There are many styles of yoga to try, but the best one for pregnant women is prenatal yoga because instructors can provide appropriate stretches and modifications for expecting mothers.
+There are many styles of yoga to try, but the best one during pregnancy is prenatal yoga because instructors can provide appropriate stretches and modifications for expecting mothers.

 "Physically, yoga can help us maintain any muscle endurance or strength that we have built up to this point, such as helping prepare the body for the birthing process, including strengthening the pelvic floor," says Liz Bendele, a San Antonio-based prenatal yoga instructor.